COMPETITIVE SOCCER TRYOUTS 2021-2022 SEASON

 When will I find out if I have made the team?

 Players will begin to be notified at tryouts if they are selected.
-Player notification will continue throughout the tryouts and coaches will call the players to notify them if they made the team.
+Player notification will continue throughout the tryouts and coaches will call the players to notify them within 72 hours after the last tryout date if they made the team.
 You will be asked to commit 24 hours after receiving your invitation.
 Families of invited players will receive instruction from the team representative.
 A parent meeting will be held following the notifications at which time the registration paperwork will be due along with the appropriate fees.
 Selected players must make full season commitment to their team.
 Parents will need to register on-site as well as on the website.